Bruised (film): Controversy

 Reportedly, on August 16, 2021, the MMA star and former UFC fighter Cat Zingano filed a lawsuit against Berry, Bruised Film Productions LLC, Thunder Road Film Productions Inc. and Romulus Entertainment LLC in Los Angeles Superior Court, seeking damages based upon claims of promissory estoppel.
 Zingano states that Berry had offered her a role in the film during a meeting in July 2019.
 According to Zingano, after she was offered a UFC fight slated for October, which would put her in title contention, she was advised by Berry not to take it for insurance reasons.
 She turned down the fight and was subsequently released by UFC in August 2019.
 Zingano further alleged that Berry informed her shortly afterwards that she could not appear in the film, as only current UFC fighters were allowed to take part.
 The suit also states that Berry ceased all communication with Zingano following the incident.

-Court papers filed in November 2021, by Berry's attorneys, state that Zingano lost her UFC contract due to her poor record in the organization.
-The documents also allege that she made the decision to appear in the film without knowing what role she would play or how much would she be paid and did so based upon text message exchanges with Berry.
-According to Berry's attorneys, Zingano does not state what her damages are and that she is improperly seeking punitive damages.
+Court papers filed in November 2021, by Berry's attorneys, stated that Zingano lost her UFC contract due to her poor record in the organization.
+The documents also alleged that she made the decision to appear in the film without knowing what role she would play or how much would she be paid and did so based upon text message exchanges with Berry.
+According to Berry's attorneys, Zingano did not state what her damages are and that she was improperly seeking punitive damages.